By Maddy Davis, RD

 Start small—your first time back in the gym after a long absence, don’t work out for two hours.
 Instead, establish an effective workout routine and then add to it.
 Find exercises that you like, and don’t force yourself to do a workout that you do not enjoy.
 Not everyone likes to run or do yoga, and that is okay!
 The most effective workout routine is the one that you stick to.

 A good night’s rest is vital to your physical and mental health.
 And without adequate sleep, you are more susceptible to chronic diseases and conditions.
 Additionally, several studies show that sleep plays a key role in our ability to make better food choices.
 When individuals don’t get sufficient sleep, they tend to crave more energy dense, high carbohydrate foods.
 Strive to get at least six to eight hours of sleep every night.

 Stress can have a negative impact on your health and can cause weight gain, skin problems, physical pain, and more.
 When you feel stressed, your body loses the ability to control impulses, and produces the hormone cortisol.
 Cortisol has been linked to triggering cravings for comfort foods, and when we lack the ability to control impulses, we often fall victim to overeating.
 To help reduce your stress level, consider meditation, calming walks, or any other activity that makes you feel at ease.

-Registered Dietitian Maddie Davis joined HHS in April 2017 serving as a champion dietitian where she not only helps develop nutrition plans for patients, but also oversees dietetic interns at her facility.
-Maddie has a wide array of experience across many settings including school food service, long term care, and acute care.
+Registered Dietitian Maddy Davis joined HHS in April 2017 serving as a champion dietitian where she not only helps develop nutrition plans for patients, but also oversees dietetic interns at her facility.
+Maddy has a wide array of experience across many settings including school food service, long term care, and acute care.
 Her ability to adapt to new environments has allowed her to continue to grow professionally as a dietitian.
-Maddie is a graduate of The University of Southern Mississippi where she earned her Bachelor of Science in Nutrition and Dietetics.
+Maddy is a graduate of The University of Southern Mississippi where she earned her Bachelor of Science in Nutrition and Dietetics.